dragon-dune/dragon-dune/README.md

 1. The current player may remove up to 2 units from the players graveyard.

     -   The first unit removed is free.
 The second unit removed costs 1 gold.
-    -   On the Orcs (and their ally's) turn, they may remove an additional free unit from the graveyard (up to a total of 3 units).
+    -   On the Orcs (and their ally's) turn, they may remove an additional
+        free unit from the graveyard (up to a total of 3 units).
     -   The Orcs do not need to pay to have units removed from their graveyard.

-2. If the current player is the Goblins (or their ally) they may disband some or all of the units in one territory.
+2. If the current player is the Goblins (or their ally) they may disband some or all of the units in one territory at no cost.
 Disbanded units are removed from the board, but do not go to the graveyard.
 3. The current player may conscript 1 units from the bank onto any territory where they already have a unit.
 This action is free.